Published on September 11th, 2019

-Parkinson’s disease is a debilitating condition which affects the brain and its ability to control movement.
-While it typically occurs in elderly people, it’s also found in younger adults.
-Regardless of how old you are when you develop Parkinson’s, it can significantly reduce your overall quality of life.
+Parkinson’s disease is a debilitating condition that affects the brain and its ability to control movement.
+While it typically occurs in elderly people, it is also found in younger adults.
+Regardless of how old you are when you develop Parkinson’s disease, it can significantly reduce your overall quality of life.

 While what causes this condition is still a mystery, experts know the symptoms are a result of gradual degeneration in the nerve cells which control movement.
-For many, the first signs can be as innocuous as mild stiffness or acute hand tremors.
+For many, tremors at rest are the earliest signs.
+They can also be unilateral (on one side of the body).

-Movement is controlled by the basal ganglia, which requires a delicate balance of chemicals to send signals to the body.
-Experts believe Parkinson’s causes the degeneration of cells which provide some of these substances, throwing off the overall balance.
-The full extent of this relationship is still being researched, but evidence indicates that Parkinson’s may be related to other neurological conditions, such as Alzheimer’s, Creutzfeldt-Jakob disease, Huntington’s disease, and more.
+Parkinson disease is associated with the loss of neurons in the basal ganglia (responsible for motor action smoothness and preciseness), which secretes dopamine.
+Loss of these neurons leads to the three cardinal features of Parkinson’s disease, which are tremors, rigidity, and bradykinesia (slow movement).
+Experts believe that Parkinson’s disease causes the degeneration of cells that provide some of these actions, thereby throwing off the overall balance.
+The full extent of this relationship is still being researched.
+Nevertheless, evidence indicates that Parkinson’s may be related to other neurological conditions, such as Alzheimer’s, Creutzfeldt-Jakob disease, Huntington’s disease, and more.

 While not an extremely common condition, it does affect a significant number of people worldwide.
-Sixty thousand people are diagnosed with Parkinson’s every year in America, with an estimated 10 million affected around the globe.
+Sixty thousand people are diagnosed with Parkinson’s every year in America, with over 6 million persons estimated to suffer from Parkinson’s disease globally.

-If you’re worried you or a loved one may be experiencing the early signs of Parkinson’s disease, be sure to make an appointment with your doctor as soon as possible.
-Only a professional can properly diagnose and treat conditions such as Parkinson’s
+If you’re worried that you or a loved one may be experiencing the early signs of Parkinson’s disease, be sure to make an appointment with your doctor as soon as possible.
+Only a professional can accurately diagnose and treat conditions such as Parkinson’s.